-There are many certifications and licensures available when wanting to get this job.
+There are many certifications and licensures available when wanting to get this job, a candidate can get one from the American Bankers Association or from Mortgage Bankers Association.
 A bachelor’s degree in Finances or Economics also helps tremendously.
 A well-written and well-structured resume will also make an employer call you up for an interview.

 Loan officers work full time, that is usually 40 hours a week, but they are permitted to have as many clients as they can handle, so loan officers that specialize in mortgages can work more than 40 hours a week.
 While consumer loan officers might need to travel to visit clients.

 They can work from morning around 9 or 10 am until 6 to 9 pm.
 The peak hours for sales calls take place in the early evening, when people are usually home from work, between 6 pm and 9 pm.